mohamadi7613/mycheat/tools/ansible.md

 -                  # a dash is for a sinlge play      # each play has some properties like: name + hosts + tasks
     name: Play 1         # each play is a dictionary, and a playbook is a list of dictionaries
     hosts: localhost    # hosts come from inventory file  # hosts: localhost, group_name, host_name, patterns like *.company.com
+    become: true            # run all tasks as root like -b in ad-hoc commands
     vars:              # we can define variables in yaml file
         dns_server: 10.1.250.10                  # this is a variable
     tasks:                                        # tasks is a ordered list and order is important